Now get the smallest salary (the first in the list) and take the corresponding

 4.9.6.4 Applying an Operation to an Object

-is an expression and f
+If e is an expression and f is an operation

-name, then e->f
+name, then e->f and e.f are

 expressions.
 These are alternate syntax to apply an operation on an object.
 The